druleton/druleton/README.md

 $ bin/reset
 ```

-## bin/upgrade
+### bin/upgrade
-The `bin/upgrade` command will download Core & Contrib code based on the make
+The `bin/upgrade` command will download Core & Contributed code based on the
-files and run the update-db command.
-Use this to update core and contrib to the
+make files and run the update-db command.
+Use this to update core and
-latest version or to apply a patch.
+contributed to their latest version or to apply a patch.

 A backup will be taken before the reset is run.